Octobay/docs/REGISTRATION.md

 ## Prepaid (Gasless)

-The user signs a transaction and forwardeds it to a GSN relayer that sends (pays gas for) the transaction.
-The oracle fee as well as the GSN paymaster expenses are covered by an existing deposit in the OctoBay contract.
-Required oracle jobs will have an effective fee of 0 LINK but will be payed on fulfillment.
+The user signs a transaction and sends it to our GSN relayer.
+The relayer performs the same checks as the oracle and forwards (pays gas for) the transaction only on success.
+The oracle fee, as well as the GSN paymaster expenses, are covered by the existing deposit.

 ### User Deposit